highflyer910/javascript30/README.md

 ## Day15 - Local Storage and Event Delegation

 **What did I learn?** - the ability to delete this data by highlighting the line of data and clicking the X at the bottom of the screen.

+## Day16 - CSS Text Shadow Mouse Effect  :jack_o_lantern:

+**What did I learn?** - how to apply a text shadow effect to a word when the mouse moves around.